-Police Superintendent 822 Laura Hunt approved bail conditions that Norfolk police now state were never imposed!
+Corruption and lies at its finest… police Superintendent 822 Laura Hunt approved bail conditions that Norfolk police now say were never imposed!

 This emanated after police Sergeant Matthew Abbs made false allegations against his ex-partner, who I will refer to as Angela, resulting in Angela being arrested.

 After the arrest, Angela was put on police bail with ‘conditions‘, they were that she must not contact ME (Paul Ponting, an editor of this website).

 Norfolk police stated the reasons for these bail conditions were ‘proportionate and necessary and inferred that I was a ‘witness for the police‘! (known by police to be untrue) as I was in fact, a witness for Angela against the police.

 The police (especially DS Abbs) knew that I was a witness for Angela and that I was also acting as her legal representative (a McKenzie friend), in a civil matter brought against her by DS Abbs who is her ex-partner and alleged domestic abuser.

 The police bail conditions resulted in Angela being unable to contact me, (her witness and legal representative for a civil trial), resulting in her having to withdraw from the civil proceedings.

 This is an alleged breach of Angela’s Article 6 Human Right to a Fair Trial.

 It is alleged that this was an intentional and tactical act by the police to prevent Angela from being able to access legal advice or rely on a witness that would, on balance, successfully defend the civil claim against her.

 I, (Paul Ponting), submitted a GDPR complaint to Norfolk police on the grounds they abused my personal data (now upheld by the ICO).
 They falsely stated I was a police witness and this misuse of my personal information was put on another person’s police records without my knowledge.